-This report presents the results of an analysis of ceiling fan efficiency, prepared in support of the Superefficient Equipment and Appliance Deployment (SEAD) initiative.1 SEAD aims to transform the global market through increasing availability of efficient equipment and appliances.
-The objective of this analysis is to provide the background technical information necessary to improve the efficiency of ceiling fans and to provide a foundation for the voluntary market transformation activities of SEAD participating countries.
+Studies group at Lawrence Berkeley National Laboratory in support of the Super-efficient Equipment and Appliance Deployment (SEAD) initiative.
+SEAD aims to transform the global market by increasing the penetration of highly efficient equipment and appliances.
+The objective of this analysis is to provide the background technical information necessary to improve ceiling fan efficiency and support the voluntary activities of SEAD-participating countries.